 For the child who needs to get a grip

 Forming fingers around the pencil in just the right way can be a challenge for kids with fine motor issues or low muscle tone.
-Three solutions to try: Pencil grips that slide on the barrel and hold the hand naturally in place; a Pencil Pal Ring that fingers slip through before taking their proper place; and a Handi-Writer that fits around the wrist and holds the pencil at just the right angle.
+Three solutions to try: Pencil grips that slide on the barrel and hold the hand naturally in place; a Ring Writer that fingers slip through before taking their proper place; and a Handi-Writer that fits around the wrist and holds the pencil at just the right angle.

 For the child who writes too light